-- Authorized dock owners may apply for this authorization for another user - Applicants must own land adjacent to NTMWD land or have legal access - Only golf carts, ATVs, or UTVs are allowed - The agreement is for the sole purpose of transporting the applicant to the shoreline or an approved facility - The vehicle will only be driven on a designated authorized access path - The access path will comply with the conditions in the SMP for a pedestrian foot path, except for path width - The path will not exceed 6 feet in width and must follow a meandering route - Digging, placement of fill material, or construction of bridges will not be allowed - Authorized users must have a copy of their mobility assistance vehicle agreement readily available when using the vehicle on NTMWD-owned property - The mobility assistance vehicle agreement is granted for a 5-year term regular monitoring of the shoreline, NTMWD will note emerging erosion issues and may require repairs when these are noted.
+- Authorized dock owners may apply for this authorization for another user - Applicants must own land adjacent to NTMWD land or have legal access - Only golf carts, ATVs, or UTVs are allowed - The agreement is for the sole purpose of transporting the applicant to the shoreline or an approved facility - The vehicle will only be driven on a designated authorized access path - The access path will comply with the conditions in the SMP for a pedestrian foot path, except for path width - The path will not exceed 6 feet in width and must follow a meandering route - Digging, placement of fill material, or construction of bridges will not be allowed - Authorized users must have a MAV display tag on the vehicle or a copy of their mobility assistance vehicle agreement readily available when using the vehicle on NTMWD-owned property - The mobility assistance vehicle agreement is granted for a 5-year term

 If the authorized path causes erosion, use of the trail must cease and the terrain must be restored by the agreement holder.
-(See Appendix F for information on identification of emerging erosion issues).
-Access paths are authorized under a separate shoreline lease and use agreement.
+(See Appendix G for information on identification of emerging erosion issues).
+Access paths are authorized under a separate Shoreline Lease and Use Agreement.

 The general prohibition on motorized vehicle use in shoreline areas should not be construed to include infrequent vehicle access for construction and maintenance of shoreline facilities.
-During
+During regular monitoring of the shoreline, NTMWD will note emerging erosion issues and may require repairs when these are noted.